Welcome to my old computer collection

 Here you will find information about old computers, their parts and peripherals.

-The main objective of this site is to provide information not only about technical specifications of old computers, but also instructions to make an old computer running again as well as to use the old computers (retrocomputing).
+The main objective of this site is to provide information not only about technical specifications of old computers, but also instructions to make an old computer running again as well as how to use the old computers (retrocomputing) and its basic software.

 You will not find large amount of software for these devices, but some files, needed to make them running, are in this site.